Subsections of CrowdStrike Cloud Security

 - Select the new

-cfn-abi-crowdstrike-fcs
+cfn-abi-crowdstrike-fcs directory.

-directory which contains only the folders and files created by the source_prep.py script in the previous step.
+cfn-abi-crowdstrike-fcs directory which contains only the folders and files created by the source_prep.py script in the previous step.

 - Click Upload